World (Bee Gees song): Recording and composition

 The song's first recording session was on 3 October 1967 along with "With the Sun in My Eyes" and "Words".
 The song's last recording session was on 28 October 1967.
 "World" was originally planned as having no orchestra, so was recorded on four tracks, including some piano played by Maurice and organ played by Robin.
 When it was decided to add an orchestra, the four tracks containing the band were mixed to one track and the orchestra was added to the other track.
-The stereo mix suffered since the second tape had to play as mono until the end when the orchestra comes in on one side.
+The stereo mix consequently suffered since the second tape had to play as mono until the end when the orchestra comes in on one side.
 Barry adds: "'World' is one of those things we came up with in the studio, Everyone just having fun and saying, 'Let's just do something!' you know".
 Vince Melouney recalls: "I had this idea to play the melody right up in the top register of the guitar behind the chorus".
 The song's lyrics question the singer's purpose in life.